nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 This tutorial explains how to add, edit, tag, and practise your flashcards.
 Feel free to follow along with lesSON open!
 For advanced users, feel free to look at the [feature list](#feature-list) instead.

-1. Firstly, let's add a card. type: <br>`add q/ what does + mean in boolean algebra? a/ it means OR.`
+1. Firstly, let's add a card. type: <br>`add q/what does + mean in boolean algebra? a/it means OR.`
 2. Next, let's capitalise our previous input!
-Assuming the card is at index `1`, input: <br>`edit 1 q/ What does + mean in boolean algebra? a/ It means OR.`
+Assuming the card is at index `1`, input: <br>`edit 1 q/What does + mean in boolean algebra? a/It means OR.`
 3. Next, let's tag it under the module CS1231S by inputting: <br>`edit 1 t/CS1231S`
 4. Feel free to add a few more cards by following steps 1 to 3!
 5. Next, to practise the first card, do: <br> `practise`